cfnptr/garden/docs/GSL.md

 depthLess out float gl.fragDepth;
 ```

-You will only make the depth larger, compared to gl.fragCoord.z:
+You will only make the depth larger, compared to `gl.fragCoord.z`:

 ```
 depthGreater out float gl.fragDepth;
 ```

-Forces depth and stencil tests to run before the fragment shader executes, when use `discard`:
+Forces depth and stencil tests to run before the fragment shader executes, when use `discard;`:

 ```
 earlyFragmentTests in;